joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/20/us/politics/biden-pardons-fauci-milley-cheney-jan-6.html

 **Inside Novak Djokovic and Carlos Alcaraz's tennis rivalry of the mind**\
 `Alcaraz and Djokovic are highlight reels and attention magnets.
-When they play each other, ever ounce of their energy is on the task at hand`\
+When they play each other, every ounce of energy is on the task at hand`\
 https://nytimes.com/athletic/6074498/2025/01/20/novak-djokovic-carlos-alcaraz-rivalry-head-to-head-australian-open/

 **FPL: What we learned from Gameweek 22 - target Bournemouth plus Saliba, Solanke worries**\